tetsuo/tetsuo.github.io/articles/mailroom.md

 ### **Handling data with `PQconsumeInput` and `PQnotifies`**

-Once `select()` signals that data is available, the collector calls `PQconsumeInput` to read incoming data into **libpq's internal buffers**.
+Once `select()` signals that data is available, the collector calls `PQconsumeInput` to read incoming data into libpq's internal buffers.
 It then invokes `PQnotifies` to retrieve any pending notifications and update the counter.

 > 📖 **Learn more:** [libpq's async API](https://www.postgresql.org/docs/current/libpq-async.html)